erickcastrillo/Diquis/IMPLEMENTATION_SUMMARY.md

 ## Overview

-This PR implements a complete Devise + JWT authentication system for the LaCantera Football API, as specified in [Task] Implement Devise + JWT authentication (#issue_number).
+This PR implements a complete Devise + JWT authentication system for the Diquis Football API, as specified in [Task] Implement Devise + JWT authentication (#issue_number).

 ## What's Included